rhdhorchestrator/rhdhorchestrator.github.io/content/blog/customer-Q-and-A.md

           subject: orchestrator
 ```

-The value for BACKEND_SECRET is taken from a secret of RHDH, e.g. backstage-backend-auth-secret (if installed by the orchestrator operator)
+The value for BACKEND_SECRET is taken from a secret of RHDH, e.g. backstage-backend-auth-secret (if installed by the Orchestrator operator)

 In the workflow, the secret is referenced from the application.properties property: